 When smaller authorities have finished preparing accounts for the financial year and approved them, they must publish them (including on a website).
 There must be a 30 working day period, called the 'period for the exercise of public rights', during which you can exercise your statutory right to inspect the accounting records.
 Smaller authorities must tell the public, including advertising this on their website, that the accounting records and related documents are available to inspect.
 By arrangement you will then have 30 working days to inspect and make copies of the accounting records.
 You may have to pay a copying charge.
 The 30 working day period must include a common period of inspection during which all smaller authorities' accounting records are available to inspect.
-This will be 1-14 July 2021 for 2020/21 accounts.
+This will be 1-12 July 2019 for 2018/19 accounts.
 The advertisement must set out the dates of the period for the exercise of public rights, how you can communicate to the smaller authority that you wish to inspect the accounting records and related documents, the name and address of the auditor, and the relevant legislation that governs the inspection of accounts and objections.

-The right to ask the auditor questions about the accounting records do so.
+The right to ask the auditor questions about the accounting records

+You should first ask your smaller authority about the accounting records, since they hold all the details.
+If you are a local elector, your right to ask questions of the external auditor is enshrined in law.
+However, while the auditor will answer your questions where possible, they are not always obliged to do so.
 For example, the question might be better answered by another organisation, require investigation beyond the auditor's remit, or involve disproportionate cost (which is borne by the local taxpayer).
 Give your smaller authority the opportunity first to explain anything in the accounting records that you are unsure about.
 If you are not satisfied with their explanation, you can question the external auditor about the accounting records.